weewx/weewx/docs_src/utilities/wee_import-wd.md

     Unique records processed: 1250; Last timestamp: 2018-12-01 20:49:00 AEST (1543661340)
     ```

-    Again if there is more than one month of Weather Display monthly log files and if the `--date` option is used then the progress information may instead look similar to:
+    Again if there is more than one month of Weather Display monthly log files and if the `--date` option is used the progress information may instead look similar to:

     ```
     Period 2 ...